 How to Apply

-Applying for a handicap parking placard is as simple as filling out the appropriate handicap parking application.
+Applying for a handicap parking permit in Wisconsin is as simple as filling out the appropriate handicap parking application.
 The steps involve:

 - Completing the Permanent Disabled Parking Identification Permit Application (Form MV2548) (for permanent disabilities)